jg8481/Robot-Framework-Solidity-Testing-Toolkit/notes-images-and-demonstrations/NOTES.md

 "We recommend you migrate to @nomicfoundation/hardhat-chai-matchers.
 Learn how to do it here: https://hardhat.org/migrate-from-waffle"
 ```

 Go to the link they suggest and read the details of their announcement, or just run `npm uninstall @nomiclabs/hardhat-waffle ethereum-waffle`.
-This uninstall command will make the that annoying error message from the `hardhat` community go away.
+This uninstall command will make that annoying error message from the `hardhat` community go away.

 ## [3] Try to learn how the Robot Framework tools are interacting with the Ethereum tools